Capacity And Fallback

 large memory-heavy or many-process workloads

 Each provider maps the four class names to an ordered list of concrete instance types.
-The list is the fallback chain: try the first; if rejected, try the second; and so on.
+That list *is* the fallback chain: try the first; if it is rejected, try the next; and so on until one succeeds or the chain is exhausted.

 #When Class Fallback Triggers